Difference Between Certification and Licensure

 Benefits of Licensure:

-• It shows a symbol of professionalism.
+• It is a symbol of professionalism.

 • Resounding status in career.